pj-labs/react-oidc-nextjs-demo/README.md

-# Next Auth demo with @axa-fr/react-oidc library and NCATS
+# OIDC/OAuth2 authentication with NextJS and `@axa-fr/react-oidc library`

 1. Run the development server:
     ```bash